ErpNetDocs/tech/modules/my/favorites/index.md

 ![pictures](pictures/Favorites_view.png)

-## Key features
+## Interface

-### Centralized access

-All marked favorites are displayed in the **Favorites** page, providing a unified view of the items you follow.
+All marked favorites are displayed in one place, providing a centralized view of the items you follow.

 ### Notifications